 Veterans Day 2017: Honoring WWII Veterans in the Midwest

-Consul General Guillaume Lacroix and his Deputy Frédéric Cholé commemorated Veterans Day in Illinois, Indiana, Kansas and Michigan and presented the Legion of Honor to 3 WWII Veterans.
+Consul General Guillaume Lacroix and his Deputy Frédéric Cholé commemorated Veterans Day in Illinois, Indiana, Kansas, Michigan, Minnesota and Ohio and presented the Legion of Honor to five WWII Veterans.

 On November 10 and 11, Consul General Guillaume Lacroix made a special trip to Kansas to present the French Legion of Honor to WWII Veteran William Brecheisen Sr., 95, of Chanute, Kansas and to participate in the official Veterans Day Commemoration at the National World War I Museum and Memorial of the United States in Kansas City.
 Dignitaries included Rep. Emanuel Cleaver, Kansas City Mayor James Sly, and representatives from the Combined Arms Center.
 Consul General Lacroix was accompanied by Honorary Consul of France Cyprienne Symchowitz.